perosa/BelloOnQuarkus/README.md

 ### What happened ###

-This was achieved with only few code changes: use RESTEasy Controller instead of Undertow HttpListener, register a class for reflection  (@RegisterForReflection).
+This was achieved with few code changes: use RESTEasy Controller instead of Undertow HttpListener, add reflection-config.json to register classes for reflection, leveraging on javax.json.bind for JSON deserialization.